Giant Resonances based on Unitarily Transformed Two-Nucleon plus Phenomenological Three-Nucleon Interactions: Discussion and Outlook

-The centroid energies of the calculated response functions are compared to the experimental values and to calculations based on the Gogny D1S interaction in Table~\ref{tab:centroids}.
-In most of the 36 cases the centroids are within $20\%$ of the experimental value.
-The SRG interaction performs particularly well while the largest deviations are observed for the UCOM(SRG).
-Our results are similar in quality with existing results using phenomenological energy density functionals, e.g. the Gogny D1S interaction listed in Table~\ref{tab:centroids}.
-We note that the good overall agreement of the response with experiment is obtained despite the systematic deviation of the HF ground-state energy (without MBPT corrections) from the experimental binding energy.
+The good overall agreement of the calculated response with experiment is obtained despite the systematic deviation of the HF energy (without MBPT corrections) from the experimental binding energy.
 The same remarkable observation was made in \cite{Hergert:2011eh}.
 It is well known that an excellent description of nuclear energies by phenomenological energy density functionals based on HF does not guarantee a good description of collective states within RPA.
 For example, they usually require a high nucleon effective mass, which leads to a strong underestimation of the IVD energy.
 Our present and previous results \cite{Hergert:2011eh} consistently confirm that the HF or HF-Bogolyubov ground-state energy has little to do with the dynamical behavior of the system under study, as described by RPA or quasi-particle RPA.
-Instead it is more important to obtain a good description of the radii and the ground-state energies beyond the mean-field level, e.g. in many-body perturbation theory.
+Instead it is more important to obtain a good description of the radii and the ground-state energies including long-range correlations, e.g. in many-body perturbation theory or RPA.
+This is a point worth elaborating on.